massimocaprinali/cloud-foundry-public/depapps.md

 User-defined environment variables are specific for an application.
 You have the following options to add a user-defined environment variable to a running app:

-  * Use the {{site.data.keyword.Bluemix_notm}} user interface.
+  * Use the {{site.data.keyword.cloud_notm}} user interface.
 Complete the following steps:
-    1. On the {{site.data.keyword.Bluemix_notm}} Dashboard, click your app tile.
+    1. On the {{site.data.keyword.cloud_notm}} Dashboard, click your app tile.
 The App details page is displayed.
 	2. Click **Runtime** > **Environment Variables**.
 	3. Click **USER-DEFINED**, then click **ADD**.
 	4. Fill in the required fields, then click **SAVE**.